WWE Legend Kane Speaks Out On Impeachment Inquiry Against Donald Trump: ‘It’s Hurting The Country’

-Kane, the WWE superstar who transition from the ring into a career as a Republican politician, says that the impeachment inquiry into Donald Trump is “hurting the country.”
+Kane, the WWE superstar who transitioned from the ring into a career as a Republican politician, says that the impeachment inquiry into Donald Trump is “hurting the country.”

-Now the Mayor of Knox County, Tennessee, Glenn Thomas Jacobs appeared in a Fox News segment on Wednesday to talk about a variety of topics, from his early life, to his career moves, to his thoughts on Trump.
-And as to the impeachment inquiry into the 45th president, Jacobs had this to say:
+Now the mayor of Knox County, Tennessee, Glenn Thomas Jacobs appeared in a Fox News segment on Wednesday to talk about a variety of topics, including his early life, career moves, and his thoughts on Trump.
+As to the impeachment inquiry into the 45th president, Jacobs definitely had something to say.

 “The impeachment process is inherently political… it’s not [a] fair process in any case,” pointing to the example of the first president to be impeached, Andrew Johnson.

 Johnson was impeached for a handful of political missteps, rather than accusations of criminal wrongdoing.
 He was acquitted in the Senate and went on to serve the remainder of his term.

 He also said that the impeachment process is hurting the country, and hurting the Democratic Party in particular.